Moonly-App/moonly-app/README.md

 - [Vulcan.js](https://vulcanjs.org) : The full-stack React+GraphQL framework which is OS as well and Moonly is built with it.
   - Sascha (Creator of VulcanJS): @SachaG [twitter](https://twitter.com/SachaGreif)

+## Contributors

+Join us in contributions and your name will be listed here as well!
+Thank you for support! :heart: